Chelsea news: Tammy Abraham undecided on international future ahead of England squad announcement | Goal.com

 Abraham won two England caps in a pair of friendlies in November 2017 but remains eligible for a change of allegiance to Nigeria.

-"It is always a privilege to be wanted by both nations," Abraham told the BBC.
+"It is always a privilege to be wanted by both nations," Abraham told reporters.

 "I love both nations and for me I am clearly doing something right for Chelsea.